-One of the key concerns of any company, especially start-ups and small businesses, is costs.
+One of the key concerns of any company, especially start-ups and small businesses, is cost.
 The price of some of the software in the market may leave you shell-shocked and force you to think twice about making a purchase.

 In this article, we'll explain how to save money when buying project management software.
 These applications can help you improve performance, efficiency, and teamwork.
 We'll explain how project management software pricing works so you can ensure you reap these benefits without paying more than you need to.